Course options

 -

 The Roman Republic occupies a special place in the history of Western civilisation.
+From humble beginnings beside the river Tiber, the Romans expanded to dominate the classical world.
+Their armies defeated Carthage and the successors of Alexander the Great, and brought all the surrounding peoples under Roman rule.
+Yet the triumph of the Republic was also its tragedy.
+Political and socio-economic crisis plunged Rome into a descending spiral of civil war as rival warlords struggled for supremacy, until the Republican constitution collapsed and was replaced by the autocratic Roman empire.
 In this module, we explore the history of the Republic from the foundation of Rome to the murder of Julius Caesar on the Ides of March 44 BC.
-Students will examine the social and political pressures that drove Rome to conquer her Mediterranean empire and the consequences of that expansion for the Romans and for the peoples they conquered.
-The major literary sources will be discussed in translation, together with the evidence of archaeology and material culture which helps us to bring the ancient Romans to life.
+Students examine the social and political pressures that drove Rome to conquer her Mediterranean empire and the consequences of that expansion for the Romans and for the peoples they conquered.
+The major literary sources are discussed in translation, together with the evidence of archaeology and material culture which helps us to bring the ancient Romans to life.

 -